olneykimberly/Intro_scRNAseq/03_cellranger/README.md

   cellranger mkref --genome=cellranger_genomeDir --fasta=Sus_scrofa.Sscrofa11.1.dna.toplevel.fa  --genes=Sus_scrofa.Sscrofa11.1.103.filteredCellranger.gtf
   ```
 ## 4. Cellranger count
+- Below is the usage for cellranger count.
+Keep in mind we have two samples so you will have to create two separate scripts.
+You could submit it all on one script but each sample take 5 hours.
+So we will submit these jobs in parallel to avoid taking 10 hours!
 ## 5. Cellranger aggr
 - The cellranger aggr command is used to pool/aggregate cellranger count runs
   - For example, we can pool all blood samples together